Part-time Loans and Grants

 How do I apply?

-The 2013-2014 part-time application is an online application which is available on the OSAP website.
+The online part-time application is available on the OSAP website.

 Once you apply online, you will be required to provide declaration and signature forms, along with supporting documentation based on your circumstances.